kachark/formflight-rs/README.md

 ![](https://github.com/kachark/formflight-rs/blob/main/images/trajectory_animation.gif)

 This project aims to provide a first-look at the potential that optimal transport has in the areas of task assignment, resource allocation, and formation of dynamical systems.
-Built using a highly parallelized dynamics simulator, individual systems are assigned terminal states to move to and are then modeled performing the needed actions to accomplish the task given their dynamics and control laws.
+Individual systems are assigned terminal states to move to and are then modeled performing the actions needed to accomplish the task given their dynamics and control laws.

 ## Dependencies